uchicago-cs/cmsc22000/website/content/projects/2019/spec.md

 *   How well you document tasks/issues (and whether you complete the tasks you commit to doing in a given sprint).
 *   Whether you get pull requests to master approved
 *   How well you do code reviews (on pull requests where you are a reviewer)
-*   How well you do provide feedback to your peers

 Note: no part of your score will be determined by your teammates.
 So, when you receive a code review or peer feedback, we will be evaluating the quality of the code review / peer feedback itself; we will not be using that review/feedback to determine your score.
 Please note that, in peer feedback, we will specifically be evaluating the person giving the feedback (by looking at the quality of the feedback they provide).